goetas/twital/doc/api.rst

 Event ``compiler.post_dump``
 ............................

-This event is fired just after ``Goetas\Twital\SourceAdapeter::dump()`` call.
+This event is fired just after the ``Goetas\Twital\SourceAdapeter::dump()`` call.
-Here you can modify the final source code that will be passed to Twig.
+Here you can modify the final source code, which will be passed to Twig.

 Here an example: